Hello everyone!

 chmod -R 775 /var/www/html

-Tip: Save the connection for future use
+Tip: Saving the connection for future use

 To avoid typing the IP and password every time, save the connection in the Site Manager: